jortilles/EDA/README.md

 ## Demo

-The easiest way to run and try eda is using docker option.
+The easiest way to run and try EDA  is using docker:

 ```
 docker run -p 80:80 jortilles/eda:latest